Drybrook Lease Extension - Your Legal Fees Calculator

 Drybrook Lease Extensions Example Support Desk Enquiries

-My OH and I are hoping to buy a home (a one bed flat inDrybrook with share of freehold).
-During our search, we were always looking at properties that had at least 84 years residual lease term.
-We came across a flat we liked and the selling agent assured that the lease was long albeit not specifying a number.
-Yesterday our informed us the lease only has 54 years and therefore needs a lease extension.
-Do we walk away, or do we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?
+My OH and I are in the throws of buying a flat (a ground floor flat located inDrybrook with share of freehold).
+During our search, we were always looking at flats that had at least 83 years balance left.
+We identified a place we fell in love with and the estate agent assured that the lease was long albeit not specifying a number.
+Yesterday our told us the lease only has sixety years and therefore requires a lease extension.
+Do we walk away, or should we lower our offer by the estimated difference in value resulting from the short lease term setting aside that money to cover the lease extension?

 Find out more about a accredited conveyancer's need to have CQS Policy Templates applicable for conveyancers in Drybrook